-This Report of the Compensation Committee does not constitute soliciting material, shall not be deemed filed under the Exchange Act and shall not be deemed incorporated by reference by any general statement incorporating by reference this Proxy Statement into any filing under the Securities Act of 1933 or the Exchange Act, except to the extent that we incorporate this Report of the Compensation Committee by specific reference.
+This Report of the Compensation Committee does not constitute soliciting material, shall not be deemed filed under the Exchange Act and shall not be deemed incorporated by reference by any general statement incorporating by reference this Proxy Statement into any filing under the Securities Act of 1933 or the Exchange Act, except to the extent that we incorporate this Report of the Audit Committee by specific reference.

-The Compensation Committee of the Board of Directors of Aveanna Healthcare Holdings Inc. has reviewed and discussed the Compensation Discussion and Analysis with management, as required by Item 402(b) of Regulation S-K, and, based on such review and discussions, the Compensation Committee recommended to our Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement for the Meeting and incorporated by reference into our Annual Report on Form 10-K for the year ended December 31, 2022.
+The Compensation Committee of the Board of Directors of Aveanna Healthcare Holdings Inc. has reviewed and discussed the Compensation Discussion and Analysis with management, as required by Item 402(b) of Regulation S-K, and, based on such review and discussions, the Compensation Committee recommended to our Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement for the Meeting and incorporated by reference into our Annual Report on Form 10-K for the year ended January 1, 2022.

-This report has been approved by the members of the Compensation Committee:
+Members of the Compensation Committee:

-Devin O'Reilly (Chair) Christopher R. Gordon Steven E. Rodgers Robert M. Williams, Jr
+Devin O'Reilly (Chair)

+Christopher R. Gordon

+Steven E. Rodgers

+Robert M. Williams, Jr